Hard to Forget: Poisoning Attacks on Certified Machine Unlearning: Acknowledgment

 \section{Acknowledgment}

 This research was undertaken using the HPC-GPGPU Facility hosted at the University of Melbourne, established with the assistance of ARC LIEF Grant LE170100200.
-This research was also supported in part by the Defence Science and Technology Group's AMLC Next Generation Technologies Fund project.
+This research was also supported in part by the Australian Department of Defence Next Generation Technologies Fund CSIRO/Data61 CRP AMLC project.